AlanSavio25/DeepSingleImageCalibration/README.md

 ## Quick Start 🚀

-We provide a one-liner in `quick.py` that allows you to calibrate any single image without any required installations.
+We provide a one-liner in `quick.py` that allows you run our network to calibrate any single image.
+The colab notebook has a demo that shows you how to quickly get started.
 ```
+import torch
-model, results, plt = torch.hub.load('AlanSavio25/DeepSingleImageCalibration',
+model, results, annotated_image = torch.hub.load('AlanSavio25/DeepSingleImageCalibration',
                                      'calib', image_path='path/to/image')
 ```
 Under the hood, this performs the required image pre-processing, network inference, and post-processing to derive all the calibration parameters from the network's outputs.